tapio/weep/docs/Design.md

 Avoid dependencies and prefer small, embeddable ones.
 Use no GPL licensed code (expect possibly with separate tools).

-Use modern C++11 with STL, but no Boost.
-Also try to keep the amount of templates and inheritance at a minimum, and prefer simple solution instead of lots of abstraction levels etc.
+Gonna use STL for simplicity, but no Boost.
+It's ok to take advantage of C++17 features but let's not go crazy here.
+Also try to keep the amount of templates sane and inheritance at a minimum.
+Prefer simple solution instead of lots of abstraction levels etc.